tmoesl/product-recommendation-system/README.md

 **Key Outcomes**
 - **Best Model**: The hybrid model provided the most balanced performance, with RMSE at 0.879, MRR at 0.819, MAP at 0.763, and Precision@10 at 0.522, offering the best trade-off between accuracy, diversity, and relevance.
 - **Key Insights**: Data sparsity (78,798 interactions out of 10 million possibilities) and positive rating bias (82% of ratings ≥ 4) skew recommendations toward popular items, limiting diversity.
+These challenges restrict diversity, favor popular items, and hinder the system’s ability to provide personalized suggestions for less common preferences.
-- **Cold Start Mitigation**: The hybrid model effectively addressed the cold start issue through a rank-based approach, providing recommendations for new users and products.
+- **Cold Start Mitigation**: The Hybrid Model effectively tackled the cold start challenge by leveraging a rank-based approach, enabling personalized recommendations for new users and products despite sparse interaction data.

 **Business Impact**
 - **Enhanced Engagement**: Personalized recommendations significantly improve customer satisfaction and retention.